AHaque11/OpenMP_Matrix_Multiplication/README.md

 # OpenMP_Matrix_Multiplication

-A C program that utilized OpenMP for parallelization of matrix multiplication.
+This C program utilizes OpenMP for parallelization of matrix multiplication.
+The input is two 2048x2048 matrices.
+The scheduling type and number of threads are entered by the user through enviroment variables OMP_SCHEDULE and OMP_NUM_THREADS.
+The purpose of the program is to compare the execution time using different scheduling types and numbers of threads, so each matrix was initialized with constant values.
+The omp_get_wtime function is used to calculate and print the execution time.
+Matrix multiplication is performed in parallel using OpenMP, and the result is stored in the "result.txt" file.